Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Related Work

 \subsection{Large Language Models for Code}

 The remarkable success of LLMs in the NLP has prompted the development of pre-trained models in other areas, particularly in intelligent code analysis~\cite{xia2023automated, copilot_doc,clement2020pymt5}.
 CodeBERT~\cite{feng2020codebert} adopts the transformer architecture~\cite{vaswani2017attention} and has been trained on a blend of programming and natural languages to learn a general representation for code, which can further support generating a program from a natural language specification.
 In addition to sequence-based models, GraphCodeBERT~\cite{guo2020graphcodebert} considers the code property of its structural and logical relationship (e.g., data flow, control flow), creating a more effective model for code understanding tasks~\cite{karmakar2021pre}.
-Furthermore, \citet{guo2022unixcoder} presents UniXCoder, which is a unified cross-modal pre-trained model for programming language.
+Furthermore, Guo et al.~\cite{guo2022unixcoder} presents UniXCoder, which is a unified cross-modal pre-trained model for programming language.
 UniXcoder employs a mask attention mechanism to regulate the model's behavior and trains with cross-modal contents such as AST and code comment to enhance code representation.
 The recent work, InCoder~\cite{fried2022incoder}, is adept at handling generative tasks (e.g., comment generation) after learning bidirectional context for infilling arbitrary code lines.

 As the use of large code models grows, many of them have been integrated into IDE plugins~\cite{codegeex, tabnine, copilot_doc, aiXcoder} to assist developers in their daily programming.
-Nonetheless, the effectiveness of LLMs in logging statement generation has never been explored.
+Nonetheless, existing code intelligence research focuses on functional code and these non-functional logging statements have never been explored.
 By extensively examining the performance of LLMs in writing logging statements, this paper contributes to a deeper understanding of the potential applications of LLMs in automated logging.